Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 If n is odd (1, 3, 5, etc), just take the 4 bits from the reserve.

-## 192 to 223: Encodes a non-zero RLE
+## 192 to 223: Encodes a byte RLE

 In hex the header is C0 to DF.
 You can check if the header starts with the bit sequence 110.
 You can save 1 to 32 bytes with this.

 ### Compression

 If there is a sequence of equal bytes which has a length greater or equal 3, you can use this encoding.
-Basically it works like the zero RLE but with other byte values.
+Basically it works like the zero RLE but with all byte values.

-The amount here is limited to 34 though where the zero RLE allows up to 258.
-In theory you could also encode zero RLEs with this but it's not recommended.
+The amount here is limited to 34 though where the zero RLE allows up to 290.
+As this encoding covers counts of up to 34, the special zero RLE encoding only starts at a count of 35.

 The bit encoding of the header is: `110LLLLL`.
 Here the L bits give a length value of 0 to 31, which represents a length of 3 to 34 (so subtract 3 for encoding or add 3 for decoding).